Sheung Ling Pei

 Sheung Ling Pei (上嶺皮) is a village in Tung Chung on Lantau Island, Hong Kong.

 Administration

 Sheung Ling Pei is a recognized village under the New Territories Small House Policy.

+History

+Sheung Ling Pei borders the Tung Chung Fort, which was originally built in the 12th century.
+It has been reported that people of the village have claimed that the fort was built on a site donated by the Ho clan of the village, and paid with the help of seventy taels of silver donated by the clan.